awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 $ openssl crl -in path_to_crl_pem_file -noout -nextupdate
 ```

 The output displays the expiry date and time\.
 If the client certificate revocation list has expired, you must create a new one and import it to the Client VPN endpoint\.
-For more information, see [Client Certificate Revocation Lists](cvpn-working-certificates.md)\.
+For more information, see [Client certificate revocation lists](cvpn-working-certificates.md)\.

 For more information about troubleshooting OpenVPN\-based software, see [Troubleshooting Your Client VPN Connection](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/troubleshooting.html) in the *AWS Client VPN User Guide*\.

-## Client Software Returns User Name and Password Errors<a name="client-user-name-password-mfa"></a>
+## Client software returns user name and password errors \(Active Directory authentication\)<a name="client-user-name-password-mfa"></a>

 **Problem**
 I use Active Directory authentication for my Client VPN endpoint and I used to be able to connect my clients to the Client VPN successfully\.
 But now, clients are getting invalid user name and password errors\.

-**Possible Causes**
+**Possible causes**
 If you use Active Directory authentication and if you enabled multi\-factor authentication \(MFA\) after you distributed the client configuration file, the file does not contain the necessary information to prompt users to enter their MFA code\.
 Users are prompted to enter their user name and password only, and authentication fails\.

 **Solution**